 B. When the ED or Program Manager receives the above material, it is sent to an Initial Review Panel (IRP) to confirm jurisdiction.
 If only educational Standards are named, the IRP consists of the ACPE Executive Director, the Accreditation Commission Chair, and appropriate consultant as the Executive Director and Chair determine.
-If the standard for education and code of professional ehtics are named, the IRP consists of the ACPE Executive Director, the Accreditation Commission Chair, the Chair of Professional Ethics, and appropriate consultant as the Executive Director and Chairs determine.
+If the standard for education and code of professional ethics are named, the IRP consists of the ACPE Executive Director, the Accreditation Chair, the Chair of Professional Ethics, and appropriate consultant as the Executive Director and Chair, the Chair of Professional Ethics, and appropriate consultant as the Executive Director and Chairs determine.